sunel/eav/docs/master/model.md

 ### Insert

 To create a new record in the database, create a new model instance, set attributes on the model, then save.
-It is the same as create a new record in eloquent.
+It is same as creating a new record in eloquent.

 ```php
 use App\Products;